theNewDynamic/oregonsadventurecoast.com/content/sitepages/oregon-s-adventure-coast-awaits.md

 ![dramatic cliff overlooking pacific ocean at sunset with Welcome San Franciscans](/img/sfo-page-sub-head.jpg)

-Oregon’s Adventure Coast is excited to be **THE** Oregon Coast destination for nonstop flights from San Francisco to North Bend, Oregon **(SFO to OTH).** <a href="https://www.united.com/en/us" target="_blank" rel="noopener">United Airlines</a> is offering several nonstop flights a week to Oregon's South Coast and the only commercial airport on the Oregon Coast.
-You may already know our area—or perhaps you’ve heard of us because of the world-renowned [Bandon Dunes Golf Resort](https://bandondunesgolf.com), just down the road.
-Either way, when you need a new outdoor adventure, you’ve found it.
-We feel a strong kinship with our friends in the Bay Area, who share our passion for outdoor adventure, big views, and easy access to nature.
+Oregon’s Adventure Coast is excited to be **THE** Oregon Coast, Bucket List destination for our friends in Northern California.
+There are several nonstop flights a week between San Francisco (SFO) and Oregon’s South Coast, North Bend, Oregon **(SFO to OTH) on** <a href="https://www.united.com/en/us" target="_blank" rel="noopener">United Airlines</a>.
+OTH is the only commercial airport on the Oregon Coast.

+So, when it’s time to leave the crowds behind and discover a bucket list destination where adventure meets relaxation — **Oregon’s Adventure Coast: Coos Bay, North Bend, and Charleston affords a quick and non-stop opportunity for you**.

+Stretch out your vacation with an extended stay on our dramatic coastline, where rugged cliffs, lush forests, charming towns, and endless outdoor activities invite you to explore, unwind, and reconnect.
+Check out some of our most popular [trip ideas](/tripideas).

 The Southern Oregon Coast offers temperate weather and enough space for every visitor to do what they love, with room to spare.